 Canada's International Development Research Centre (IDRC) is sponsoring the project "Knowledge Brokering for Nature-Based Solutions in Aquaculture Transformation in Asia-Pacific: Support to the Aquaculture Innovation and Investment Hub."
 The project's inception workshop was held in Bangkok from July 4-5, bringing together project teams from Thailand, The Philippines, and Fiji to discuss approaches and methodologies.
 The workshop was opened by Dr. Eduardo Leano, NACA Director General, with welcome remarks by Mike Phillips of FutureFish, a co-investigator of the project, and Rebecca McMillan from IDRC.

 This project contributes to NACA's recent work with the FAO on aquaculture transformation.
-FAO has published a white paper, developed through extensive consultations, that provides a vision for transforming Asia-Pacific aquaculture by 2030.
+FAO and NACA have published a white paper, developed through extensive consultations, that provides a vision for transforming Asia-Pacific aquaculture by 2030.
 The aim is to create more efficient, inclusive, resilient, and sustainable food systems through innovation, investment, and partnerships.
 NACA is developing an Aquaculture Innovation and Investment Hub (AIIH) to help realise this vision in the region, providing a facility that will bring together innovators, startups, and investors to accelerate transformation.

 The project is part of a wider IDRC AQUADAPT initiative, a four-year partnership running from 2023-2027.
 AQUADAPT addresses the intertwined challenges of climate change, biodiversity loss, and food insecurity through applied research on nature-based solutions in aquaculture in Southeast Asia and the Pacific region.
 AQUADAPT emphasises Gender Equality and Social Inclusion (GESI), ensuring that nature-based solutions are inclusive of all genders and marginalised groups.